CraftGamer9651/tic-tac-toe/README.md

+How to Play:
+ - Make sure that "BurbankBigCondensedBlack.otf" is in the sam folder as

 Functions:
  - drawGrid() - Draws all the lines for the playing grid
  - drawMarks() - Draws the "X" player and the "O" player in the grid lines
  - drawButtons() - Draws the "Restart" and "Exit" buttons on the bottom of the screen
  - showEndScreen() - Draws the text for who wins
  - playerMove() - Calculates if the player is "X" or "O" and if the player's spot choice is full or empty
- - resetGame() - Resets the game score, the position of the players, and whos turn it is
+ - resetGame() - Resets the game score, the position of the players, and whose turn it is
  - quitGame() - Quits the game
  - checkWinner() - Checks every combination to see if "X" or "O" wins
- - isBoardFull() - Ckecks if the board is full, if so it is a tie
+ - isBoardFull() - Checks if the board is full, if so it is a tie
  - main() - The main function

 MVP: